tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

 is evaluated to determine if it can be returned back to the pool.
 If the codepoint is still in use then it may be renewed for another year period.

 Experimental codepoint values will be distributed on a first-come-first-serve basis.
 All experimental assignments will be temporary.

+[OPEN ISSUE: should experimental code blocks be added for all other registries?]

 ## Extensions {#exp-extensions}

 The Extensions registry page will host a table with the four columns: (1) Codepoint, (2) Extension Name, (3) Reference, and (4) Expiry Date.

 IANA is requested to create the following entries in the existing Transport Layer Security (TLS) Extensions registry:

 - experimental_block_1(64251-65279), with the "TLS 1.3" column values set to "N/A" and "Recommended" column set to "No".

 ## Supported Groups {#exp-supported-groups}